diwakarkant15/recipe-app/readme.md

 # Recipe-App
-This is my first recipe-app
+This is my first web-app